Axel Springer cuts guidance on lower revenues and restructuring costs

-BERLIN, Sept 30 (Reuters) - Axel Springer said on Monday it expects 2019 adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA) to decline in a mid-teens percentage range.
+BERLIN (Reuters) - Axel Springer (SPRGn.DE) said on Monday it expects 2019 adjusted earnings before interest, taxes, depreciation, and amortization (EBITDA) to decline in a mid-teens percentage range.

 The German publisher said the cut was due to the restructuring of its News Media National branch and lower-than-expected revenues in the News Media and Classifieds Media segments.
 It previously expected a mid single-digit percentage EBITDA decline.